TimBoleslawsky/data-science-vault/Notes/Search Algorithms.md

 - Depending on the answer, search left or right half of L for the element.
 -> Time complexity = O(log(n))
 ## MCTS
 The Monte Carlo Tree Search algorithm is a popular algorithm for game playing and decision-making problems especially in combination with machine learning and AI.
-More on MCTS here: [[Monte Carlo Tree Search and Game Playing]].
+More on MCTS here: [Monte Carlo Tree Search and Game Playing](Monte%20Carlo%20Tree%20Search%20and%20Game%20Playing.md).